setiapam/GoogleMapsScraper/README.md

 # Google Maps Business Data Scraper & Database Updater

-An advanced Python-based automation tool designed to scrape business data from Google Maps via a local API and perform a direct, intelligent update to an existing Excel database (`data.xlsx`).
+Python-based automation tool designed to scrape business data from Google Maps via a local API and perform a direct, intelligent update to an existing Excel database (`data.xlsx`).
 The script is built for stability, featuring **Smart Resume**, **Fuzzy Logic Matching**, and a **Dual-Logic** filtering system to ensure no duplicate work or data loss.

 ## 🚀 Key Features